 Still, even under all that insulation, temperatures can reach below freezing.
 For the average caterpillar, this would be a death sentence.
 Woolly Bears, however, produce an antifreeze in their blood called glycerol.
 With this, they can reach temperatures as low as -8ºC without damaging any cells.

 When spring finally arrives, the caterpillars thaw out before continuing to feed for a few weeks.
-Then, in late spring, they pupate before turning into a beautiful moth.
+Then, in late spring, they pupate before turning into beautiful moths.

 Bats: facing new threats